mo12896/facial-analysis-system/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-If you have a NVIDIA Graphics Card on your machine, make sure that you also have [onnxruntime-gpu][ONNXGPU-url] installed in you virtual environment, to make use of the full power of CUDA enabled GPU acceleration during inference!
+Ensure that [onnxruntime-gpu][ONNXGPU-url]  is installed in your virtual environment if you want to harness the full power of CUDA GPU acceleration during inference.
+Note that this is only possible if your machine is equipped with a NVIDIA Graphics Card.

 ### Installation